learn-co-curriculum/phase-0-pac-2-selection-with-conditionals/README.md

 ```

 The ternary expression is evaluated and resolved to `false`, and that value is
 assigned to the variable `isAdult`.
+Try this version out in the REPL to verify
+that it works.

 **Advanced:** When the return values are `true` and `false` as in the example
 above, you actually don't need to use a ternary &mdash; or an `if...else` &mdash;